showmik/blog/content/posts/cs-02-why-c-sharp/index.en.md

 ## Why learn C# when there are so many other programming languages?

 First of all, congratulations on choosing a popular language such as C#.
-Rest assured you will never regret your decision.
-If you want to become a good .NET developer or work with Unity, there is no alternative to C#.
+Rest assured you will never regret your decision to learn the language.
+If you want to become a good .NET developer or work with Unity, there is no good alternative to C#.

 The following are other reasons why learning C# is a good idea:

-### 1. C# code is easy to read and use
+### 1. C# code is easy to read

 As a developer, you will spend far more time reading code than writing it.
 It'll become a problem if the code is difficult to read.
 But fortunately, C# is a really simple, elegant, and compact language.